wp-plugins/updraftplus/readme.txt

 = Will you support Windows Live SkyDrive? =

 No. Microsoft forbid the use of SkyDrive by backup utilities - see http://msdn.microsoft.com/en-us/library/live/hh826521.aspx ("Here are some examples of nonconforming apps: Apps that automatically back up files or folders to SkyDrive.").

-= How is this better than the original Updraft? =

-You can check the changelog for changes; but the original Updraft, before I forked it, had three major problems.
-Firstly, it only backed up WP core tables from the database; if any of your plugins stored data in extra tables, then they were not backed up.
-Secondly, it only backed up your plugins/themes/uploads and not any further directories inside wp-content that other plugins might have created.
-Thirdly, the database backup did not include charset information, which meant that you needed to know some SQL wizardry to actually be able to use the backup.
-I made UpdraftPlus out of my experience of trying to back up several sites with Updraft.
-Then, I added encryption for the database file for extra peace of mind, and future-proofed by getting rid of some deprecated aspects.
-Since then, many new features have been added, e.g. resuming of failed uploads, and Dropbox support.

 = Any known bugs ? =